-- 1) The Rector's work includes not only activities directed to the parish and its well-being, but also labors on behalf of the Diocese and community.
+- 1) The Clergy's work includes not only activities directed to the parish and its well-being, but also labors on behalf of the Diocese and community.
 This work for the Diocese will include participation in a yearly clergy retreat, yearly Diocesan Convention and other events deemed important by the Bishop.
-The Rector's scheduled workweek is for 24 hours.
-In general, no more than two evenings per week are expected. - 2) The Rector will have the following periods of leave at full compensation: - a) National Holidays, to be taken so as not to interfere with worship for major occasions. - b) One month Annual Vacation which shall include three Sundays.
-No more than days and one Sunday may be carried forward to succeeding years.
-Annual Leave consists of Vacation, Sick Leave and Compassion Leave. - c) Professional Development Leave, at the rate of two weeks per year. - d) Two weeks per year of service in this parish for Sabbatical Leave, to be available after the fifth year.
-Sabbatical arrangements shall be made in full consultation with the Vestry, to insure benefits for the parish as well as for the Rector. - e) weeks paid leave of absence upon the birth or adoption of a child.
+The Clergy's scheduled workweek consists of 20-24 hours.
+In general, no more than two evenings per week are expected. - 2) The Rector will have the following periods of leave at full compensation: - a) National Holidays, to be taken so as not to interfere with worship for major occasions. - b) One month of Annual Leave which will include at least four Sundays.
+No more than \\\\\ days and one Sunday may be carried forward to succeeding years.
+Annual Leave consists of Vacation, Sick Leave and Compassion Leave. - c) Professional Development Leave, at the rate of two weeks per year, for classes, conferences, etc., that are expected to be mutually beneficial to both Clergy and Parish. - d) Two weeks per year of service in this parish for Sabbatical Leave, to be available after the fifth year.
+Sabbatical arrangements will be made in full consultation with the Vestry, to ensure benefits for Parish as well as Clergy.